delton137/delton137.github.io/README.md

 To install the necessary gems:
 `sudo bundle install`

+If bundle can't find an old version of ruby, check the first line in the /usr/local/bin/bundle script to make sure it points to the ruby executable.

 To update Ruby gems and the bundler, as is needed periodically:

 `bundle update --bundler`

 `sudo gem update --system`

 Once Jekyll and all the necessary Ruby "gems" are installed, the command to build the website is: